 Things are not quite as clear with respect to England and Wales.
-Despite the research-based support for the introduction of a generic opt-out collective action, the Civil Justice Council of England and Wales forwarded rather detailed recommendations to the Lord Chancellor proposing a flexible form of collective action which could be brought on either an opt-in or opt-out basis according to the court's decision in light of the circumstances of the individual case in July 2008.
-Even so, Part 19.6 of the Civil Procedure Rules provides for a representative action granting standing for a claim for damages to an entity with no interest in the action itself, other than that of acting in a representative capacity.
-Sectoral examples can be found in competition law (section 47B Competition Act 1998) and, as far as the dimension of consumer law is concerned, the Consumers' Association is the only such body that may bring such a representative action (Specified Body [Consumer Claims] Order 2005 SI 2005/2365).
+Despite the research-based support for the introduction of a generic opt-out collective action,37 the Civil Justice Council of England and Wales forwarded rather detailed recommendations to the Lord Chancellor proposing a flexible form of collective action which could be brought on either an opt-in or opt-out basis according to the court's decision in light of the circumstances of the individual case in July 2008.38 Even so, Part 19.6 of the Civil Procedure Rules provides for a representative action granting standing for a claim for damages to an entity with no interest in the action itself, other than that of acting in a representative capacity.39 Sectoral examples can be found in competition law (section 47B) Competition Act 1998) and, as far as the dimension of consumer law is p.
+114 at p.
+116-117.